Flag of Yugoslavia: Design and symbolism

 The flag of Yugoslavia is a horizontal tricolour of blue (top), white (middle) and red (bottom).
 The design and colours are based on the Pan-Slavic flag adopted at the Pan-Slavic Congress of 1848, in Prague.
 Following the end of the First World War in 1918, the Southern Slavs united into a single unitary state of the Kingdom of Serbs, Croats and Slovenes, later known as Yugoslavia.
 The monarchy selected the pan-Slavic design to symbolise the new founded unity of all Southern Slavs.
 The design consisted of a simple horizontal tricolour with three equal bands of blue (top), white (middle) and red (bottom).
 Following the end of the Second World War and the abolition of the monarchy in 1945, the new Communist government retained the design of the flag but added a red star with yellow border in the centre.
-This flag remained in use until the dissolution of SFR Yugoslavia in 1992, after which the new union of Serbia and Montenegro removed the red star and retained a plain tricolour flag until their dissolution in 2006.
+This flag remained in use until the dissolution of SFR Yugoslavia in 1992, after the new union of Serbia and Montenegro removed the red star and retained a plain tricolour flag until their dissolution in 2006.